Western United were minutes away from defeating the Brisbane Roar for the second time this season before Jonas Markovksi slipped one in the back…

-In Round 27, the final round of the 2012/13 A-League season, myself and my family arrived half an hour before the Newcastle versus Western Sydney game at Turton Road.
+In Round 27, the final round of the 2012-13 A-League season, my family and I arrived half an hour before the Newcastle versus Western Sydney game at Turton Road.

 I parked and while getting out of the car my wife remarked, “Can you hear the Jets fans singing?”

 Half an hour before kick off and there was already a barage of sound from Australia’s newest A-League team.
 Their season had been a slow burn, but they’d made it to the final game needing a win to secure first place.

 Newy needed a win to make the finals.

 For many Newcastle fans there was a natural affinity for the Wanderers.
 They had five former Jets in their playing ranks that day: Ante Covic, Tarek Elrich, Nikolai Topor-Stanley, Labinot Haliti and Mark Bridge.

 They were liked, and still admired, by many Novocastrians to this day.
 We have much in common.
 They may well be stereotypes, but Newcastle are seen by many as the blue-collar boys from the steel/coal town.
 The fact that the steelworks closed 20 years ago is still not lost on many outsiders.

 The boys from Western Sydney are seen by some as working-class fibros.
 How true this really is, again, is up for debate.
 One thing’s for sure: we both have a dislike for the blue half of Sydney.